 Marian presented the shrine to her parents the way the guide at the Museum had presented the Egyptian exhibit.
 She stood up very straight, gestured to the window sill, explaining that decorations were traditional, it was important to conform to traditions since she was going to become a non conformist when she grew up, and celebrating Christmas was a way of orientating herself to the heritage of mankind.

-Daddy did not say anything, but as he was examining the rickshaw, he smiled an extra big smile.
-Mamma said, "But darling, where did you get the money for all these things?"
+Daddy didn't say anything, but as he was examining the rickshaw, he smiled an extra big smile.
+Mamma said, "Darling, where did you get the money for all these things?"